-Also, note that CCC's keychain is not transferrable between Macs.
-If you migrate CCC tasks to a new Mac, you will have to re-supply CCC with any applicable volume, disk image, or SMTP passwords.
+Also, note that CCC keychain entries, task history, and task audit databases are not transferrable between Macs.
+If you migrate CCC tasks to a new Mac, you will have to re-supply CCC with any applicable volume, disk image, or SMTP passwords, and your task history will start fresh.
+Task history is not the same as backup versioning - task history is just a record of events, and starting fresh on a new system does not affect your ability to recover content from an older version of your backups.